EternityForest/iot_devices/docs/iot_devices/device/index.md

 Args:
 : description: Free text
   <br/>
-  handler: A function taking the value,timestamp, and annotation on changes
+  handler: A function taking the value,timestamp, and annotation on changes.
+Must be thread safe.
   <br/>
   interval :annotates the default data rate the point will produce, for use in setting default poll : rates by the host, if the host wants to poll.
 It does not mean the host SHOULD poll this,